squirrels-nest/squirrels-docs/docs/overview.md

 In essence, Squirrels is a powerful framework that promotes flexible, reusable, and efficient data analysis and answers evolving business questions, ensuring that your BI and data analysis is always ahead of the curve.

-Here's an example diagram of how a Squirrels project might be set up:
+Here's an example diagram of how a Squirrels project might be set up to have multiple datasets querying from multiple databases:

 ![Framework Flow Chart](static/framework_flow_chart.png)